Backing Up Data at Emerson College

 Local

-Local backups get stored on external drives that you connect to your computer.
-Local backups are the fastest way to copy data but are susceptible to the same causes of damage and loss as the original data.
-If you cannot access the Internet, or chose to not use a cloud service, you have a couple of options for making local backups.
+Local backups, such as external hard drives, are the fastest way to copy data but are susceptible to the same causes of damage and loss as the original data.
+Consider copying to multiple drives and place one in a safe, secure location.

 I have a corrupted hard drive!
 Can you help?